Germany imposes fresh lockdown after coronavirus outbreak at meat factory

 The plant has been shut since last week.
 All of its 7,000 local employees and their families have been ordered into lockdown, even if they have not tested positive for the virus.

 On Tuesday, those restrictions were broadened to cover the entire district.
+"You must stay in quarantine," Laschet said during a news conference on Tuesday, adding that police will enforce the lockdown if necessary.

+He said that while the outbreak has so far been limited to the factory, public health officials don't know how many people could have come into contact with someone who had been infected in the past few days.

+Local public health officials are now racing to contain the outbreak through a large-scale test and trace program.

 North-Rhine Westphalia is Germany's most populous state, with almost 18 million inhabitants.